AV-Text/AVX/README.md

 It's been over twenty-five years since the release of AV-Bible for Windows (also known as AV-1995).
 In its day, it was the first free bible software with a graphical user interface that ran on Microsoft Windows.
 This "Freeware" was maintained for a decade and a half (AV-1996, AV-1997, ..., AV-2011).
 Eventually, it evolved into a software development kit (SDK).
 Accordingly, it was renamed Digital-AV some years ago.

-You can rely on its foundation, with decades of deployments and text validation.
+You can rely on its foundation, with countless deployments and extensive text validation.
 Digital-AV has travelled the world and back with feedback from Christian missionaries.
 They used it in their ministries.
 In return, I received treasured quality-control feedback.
 By 2008, all of the textual bugs had been ironed out.
 Not coincidentally, 2008 was the first release of the SDK.
 Never making a dime, and pouring a healthy chuck of my life into it: this has been a labor of love.

 AVX-Search represents a radical step forward at the same time as it reaches back to its roots as the fastest and most compact search tool for the KJV text.
 This fork from Digital-AV assembles all the pieces into a whole.